 Home-invading birds commonly nest in vents, such as dryer or bathroom exhaust vents.
 They will also nest in attics, deck supports, and windows.

 Birds will nest almost anywhere.
 Starlings, in particular, are well-known for wedging nests into some strange places and quickly laying five to seven eggs at a time.

 Each species has different behavior patterns and grouping trends.
 However, most homeowners only encounter single nests in protected locations around their home.

 The most dangerous part of most bird infestations are the nests.
 The droppings in abandoned nests can propagate spores that cause fungal diseases such as histoplasmosis or cryptococcosis.
 The nests can also be full of fleas, ticks, and mites, all carrying their own diseases.

 Chasing birds out of your property is the first step, but our all-in-one service prevents them from gaining reentry.
 Finding and sealing off entry points is essential to preventing the problem from happening again, and a thorough search for and disposal of abandoned nests will keep your family safe.

-Call (855) 754-6760 or contact us today for pest control on your schedule, including 24/7 emergency service.
+Call (855) 754-6760 to speak with our Maryland exterminators and receive pest control on your schedule, including 24/7 emergency service.
 We are your one stop home care company!
-From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites and wildlife for Waldorf, La Plata, Clinton, Upper Marlboro, Indian Head, and Charlotte Hall, Maryland, as well as Northern Virginia and Washington, D.C.
+From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites, and wildlife for Waldorf, La Plata, Clinton, Upper Marlboro, Indian Head, and Charlotte Hall, Maryland, as well as Northern Virginia and Washington, D.C.